openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

-As every data entity - variable (see :ref:`Variable and Constant Declarations`), class variable (see :ref:`Field Declarations`), or local variable (see :ref:`Parameter List` and :ref:`Local Declarations`) of some function or method has its static type, the type which was expliclty specified or inferred at the point of its declaration.
+As every data entity - variable (see :ref:`Variable and Constant Declarations`), class variable (see :ref:`Field Declarations`), or local variable (see :ref:`Parameter List` and :ref:`Local Declarations`) of some function or method has its static type, the type which was explicitly specified or inferred at the point of its declaration.
 This type defines the set of operations which can be applied to such entity.
-Namely what methods can be called and which other entities can be accessed having this entity as a reciever of the operation.
+Namely what methods can be called and which other entities can be accessed having this entity as a receiver of the operation.

 .. code-block:: typescript
    :linenos: